 Mongolian Buddhism connected with Mongolian traditional lifestyle.
 Before in 1930 40% of male population was lamas (monks).

 Between the communist purges 1930-1940 Russian and Mongolian soldiers destroyed about 700 monasteries and temples.
-Until in 1990 any religion closed in Mongolia.
+Until 1990, any religion was closed in Mongolia.

-After democratic movement in 1990 all religion reopened.
-In 2002, there are about 180 religious temples and churches operating in Mongolia and more than 110 Buddhist monasteries and temples and about 70 Christian churches in Mongolia.
+After the democratic movement in 1990 all religions reopened.
+In 2002, there were about 180 religious temples and churches operating in Mongolia, and more than 110 Buddhist monasteries and temples and about 70 Christian churches in Mongolia.

 The spiritual hierarchy in clan-based Mongolian society was complex.
 The highest group consisted of 99 tengri (55 of them benevolent or “white” and 44 terrifying or “black”), 77 natigai or “earth-mothers”, besides others.